mauriciopoppe/cut-the-rope/README.md

 # Cut the Rope

-A corona game where I try to code one of my favorite games: [Cut the rope](https://cuttherope.net/),
+An attempt to code one of my favorite games: [Cut the rope](https://cuttherope.net/)

 **Done for educational purposes only!**